jamesapallister/jekyll-now/_posts/2021-06-18-Prioritising-techniques.md

 There's less of the unfoccussed chin stroking that can happen in larger organisations - some of it neccessary, bigger orgs require different ways of being - that you can't quite get away with in a leaner outfit.

-That said, having the luxury of space to choose which move to take next is generally a positive sign you've leeway in your business, so not to be sniffed at.
+That said, having the luxury of space to choose which move to take next is generally a positive sign you've leeway and 'fat' (the good sort) in your business, so it's a position to be aimed for, rather than sniffed at.

 ![A technique to prioritise your business backlog]({{site.baseurl}}/_posts/IMG_3970.jpeg)